-Retired people may find that their financial strength lies in their homes, not bank accounts.
+Retired people may find that their financial strength lies in their homes, not in their bank accounts.

 A reverse mortgage is a great way to borrow funds against your property’s equity.
 This method can help you add to your monthly income, spend on better quality living, or even invest further.
 However, there are certain qualifying parameters for you to be eligible for this process.

 Are you wondering how much equity you require for a reverse mortgage?
-Read on to find out all you need to know about equity mortgage qualification.
+Read on to find out all you need to know about equity mortgage qualifications.

 How much equity is needed for a reverse mortgage?

 The FHA issues the Home Equity Conversion Mortgage (HECM), which happens to be one of the most common kinds of reverse mortgages.
-There are several other single-purpose mortgages that you can look up by contacting your local or state government authorities.
+But, there are several other single-purpose mortgages that you can find by contacting your local or state government authorities.

 A reverse mortgage approval process differs from person to person depending upon factors like loan type, current financial situation, age, home value, interest rates, etc. That said, you must have at least 50% or more equity in your property to qualify for a reverse mortgage.

 Typically, you will have to pay off your home loan using the reverse mortgage as soon as you start receiving the payments.
-The more the equity and the less you need to owe to the mortgage.
+The more equity you own, the less owe to the mortgage.